 But recently, Israel has seen major investment of money and energy into their wineries.
 Recanati was started in 2000 by Lenny Recanati, who is not only a passionate wine lover, but a man wanting to reconnect with his forefathers’ love for making wine.
 Even the famous Rothschild family has invested heavily in Israel’s wine industry.

 Being kosher and/or kosher for Passover does not affect quality.
 Even though there have been many discussions whether top Israeli wineries should be kosher or not, some say just the idea of them being kosher hurts the quality perception of their wines, but they want religious Jews to be able to enjoy the best wines that Israeli can offer, especially if it does not affect quality and keep others from enjoying it.
 It comes down to educating the public that they offer a range of quality and can reach great premium heights.
 Also, enlightening the world that Israel can work in peace with their neighbors in a mutually beneficial relationship.

 A Wine that Represents Hope

-The Recanati wine that is made from Palestinian grapes is a white variety called Marwai.
+The Recanati wine that is made from Palestinian grapes is a white variety called Marawi.
 The grower’s name is kept anonymous since there could be backlash against the Palestine growing grapes for the purpose of making wine and/or working with Israelis.
-Marwai is thought to be a variety that has been around for thousands of years.
+Marawi is thought to be a variety that has been around for thousands of years.
 It has survived being completely ripped out and eradicated, during times when winemaking grapes were destroyed, because it is a tasty grape to eat as well.